Best Free Business Checking for Freelancers and Side Hustlers

 Do You Need a Business Bank Account if You're a Freelancer?

 Freelancers aren't required to have a separate bank account.
-But if you make money with any kind of side job (even if it's just part time), it's smart to separate personal and business finances.
+But if you make money with any kind of side job (even if it's just a small side hustle), it's smart to separate personal and business finances.

 If you have everything together, it's a big pain to pick out your work expenses come tax time.
 By having a dedicated business checking account, it's easier for financial management.
 This will make doing taxes so much less stressful.